-Beginning at the centerline of County Highway 711 on the Martin-Palm Beach County line; Thence, Northerly along said centerline to the North line of Section 5, Township 40 South, Range 41 East; Thence, Easterly along the section lines to the Southeast corner of the Southwest one-quarter of Section 33, Township 39 South, Range 41 East; Thence, Northerly along the one-quarter section lines to the centerline of County Highway 708; Thence, Easterly along said centerline to the centerline of Powerline
+Beginning at the centerline of County Highway 711 on the Martin-Palm Beach County line; Thence, Northerly along said centerline to the North line of Section 5, Township 40 South, Range 41 East; Thence, Easterly along the section lines to the Southeast corner of the Southwest one-quarter of Section 33, Township 39 South, Range 41 East; Thence, Northerly along the one-quarter section lines to the centerline of County Highway 708; Thence, Easterly along said centerline to the centerline of Powerline Avenue; Thence, Southerly along said centerline to the South line of the North one-half of Section 32, Township 39 South, Range 42 East; Thence, Easterly along said line to the Centerline of Flora Avenue; Thence, Northerly along said centerline to the North line of Section 33, Township 39 South, Range 42 East; Thence, Easterly along the section lines to the centerline of the Intracoastal Waterway in Hobe Sound; Thence, Southerly along said centerline to an Easterly prolongation of the East-West one-quarter section line of Section 1, Township 40 South, Range 42 East; Thence, Easterly along said Easterly prolongation to the waters of the Atlantic Ocean and the end of the specifically described line.

-Avenue; Thence, Southerly along said centerline to the South line of the North one-half of Section 32, Township 39 South, Range 42 East; Thence, Easterly along said line to the Centerline of Flora Avenue; Thence, Northerly along said centerline to the North line of Section 33, Township 39 South, Range 42 East; Thence, Easterly along the section lines to the centerline of the Intracoastal Waterway in Hobe Sound; Thence, Southerly along said centerline to an Easterly prolongation of the East-West one-quarter section line of Section 1, Township 40 South, Range 42 East; Thence, Easterly along said Easterly prolongation to the waters of the Atlantic Ocean and the end of the specifically described line.
+Less, however, Beginning at the intersection of the centerline of Country Club Drive with the Martin-Palm Beach County line; Thence, Northwesterly along said centerline to the North line of the South one-half of the Northwest one-quarter of the Southwest one-quarter of the Southwest one-quarter of Section 23, Township 40 South, Range 42 East; Thence, Westerly along said line and along the North line of the South one-half of the North one-half of the South one-half of the Southwest one-quarter of Section 22, Township 40 South, Range 42 East to the centerline of the Loxahatchee River; Thence, Northwesterly along said centerline to the North line of the South one-half of the North one-half of the Southeast one-quarter of said Section 22; Thence, Rorthwesterly along said centerline to the West line of the East one-quarter of the Northwest one-quarter of said Section 22; Thence, Northwest corner of the Southeast one-quarter of the Northwest corner of the Southeast one-quarter of the Northwest one-quarter of said Section 22; Thence,

-Less, however, Beginning at the intersection of the centerline of Country Club Drive with the Martin-Palm Beach County line; Thence, Northwesterly along said centerline to the North line of the South one-half of the Northwest one-quarter of the Southwest onequarter of the Southwest one-quarter of Section 23, Township 40 South, Range 42 East: Thence, Westerly along said line and along the North line of the South one-half of the North one-half of the South one-half of the Southwest one-quarter of Section 22, Township 40 South, Range 42 East to the centerline of the Loxahatchee River: Thence, Northwesterly along said centerline to the North line of the South one-half of the North one-half of the Southeast one-quarter of said Section 22; Thence, Easterly along said line to the centerline of said Country Club Drive; Thence, Northwesterly along said centerline to the West line of the East one-quarter of the Northeast one-quarter of said Section 22; Thence, Northerly along said West line to the Northwest corner of the Southeast one-quarter of the Northeast one-quarter of said Section 22; Thence, Easterly along the one-quarter one-quarter section lines to the Northeast corner of the Southwest one-quarter of the Northwest one-quarter of Section 23, Township 40 South, Range 42 East; Thence, Southerly along the East line of said Southwest one-quarter of the Northwest one-quarter of Section 23 to the South line of the North one-half of said Section 23; Thence, Easterly along said line to the centerline of the North Fork of the Loxahatchee River; Thence, Southeasterly along said centerline to the Martin-Palm Beach County line; Thence, Westerly along said County line to the Point of Beginning.
+Easterly along the one-quarter one-quarter section lines to the Northeast corner of the Southwest one-quarter of the Northwest one-quarter of Section 23, Township 40 South, Range 42 East; Thence, Southerly along the East line of said Southwest one-quarter of the Northwest one-quarter of Section 23 to the South line of the North one-half of said Section 23; Thence, Easterly along said line to the centerline of the North Fork of the Loxahatchee River; Thence, Southeasterly along said centerline to the Martin-Palm Beach County line; Thence, Westerly along said County line to the Point of Beginning.
 And also: